RRZE-HPC/A64FX_SpMV_hands-on/README.md

 ## How to compile
 * Configure using config.mk.
-Make sure the TAG is set to the proper compiler include file.
+Make sure the TAG is set to the proper compiler configuration file.
 For example TAG = GCCa64fx to include the file 'include_GCCa64fx.mk'.
 * For using LIKWID (optional): LIKWID library has to be installed (https://github.com/RRZE-HPC/likwid), `ENABLE_LIKWID` has to bet to true in config.mk.
 Proper paths has to be set in `include_LIKWID.mk`
 * After configuration run `make` to compile